 - Thursday, July 23, Dr. Shandor and members of the division leadership team provided an overview of the 2020-21 School Year Planning Report.

-- Full coverage of York County Schools’ return-to-school plan.
+- Original coverage of York County Schools’ return-to-school plan.

 NORTHEASTERN NORTH CAROLINA

 - On July 21, the Bertie County Board of Education unanimously approved the superintendent’s recommendation to begin the upcoming school year under Plan C — entirely remote learning — for the first nine weeks of school.

 - As the end of the first nine weeks approaches, Bertie County school officials will reevaluate current COVID-19 conditions and make a decision about moving forward.

 - Full coverage of Bertie County’s return-to-school plan.